 These are students with different needs than many traditional students.
-Participants in the Empowerment Project are given the opportunity to connect, share and overcome issues such as feelings of inferiority in higher education, imposter syndrome, childcare and family issues, academic struggles, and difficulties feeling integrated, or getting acclimated to the campus.
-The Empowerment Project can help provide resources, skills, information and support to get past these challenges.
+Participants in the Empowerment Program are given the opportunity to connect, share and overcome issues such as feelings of inferiority in higher education, imposter syndrome, childcare and family issues, academic struggles, and difficulties feeling integrated, or getting acclimated to the campus.
+The Empowerment Program can help provide resources, skills, information and support to get past these challenges.

 The Women’s Resource Center provides a welcoming, inclusive and accessible space, with programs and services designed to support and empower all non-traditional women students .

-Services provided by the Empowerment Project:
+Services provided by the Empowerment Program:

 - Tours of the PSU campus

 - Drop-in advising

 - Support for women vetereans who are transitioning into higher education

 - Community college outreach to prepare students transferring to PSU

 - Support for women of color who are PSU Students

 - A place to connect, share, and thrive